 “I don’t have to explain anything about anyone to anybody,” she said.

-Rose Bundy, who also sometimes called “Rosa,” was born on Oct.
-24, 1982.
-It had been just a couple of years since Bundy was sentenced to death.
+Rose Bundy, who is also sometimes called “Rosa,” was born on October 24, 1982.
+It had been just a couple of years since her father was sentenced to death.
 He’d acted in a parental position before, as a father figure to the daughter of his prior girlfriend of seven years, Elizabeth Kloepfer.
 He also formed a relationship with Boone’s son from a previous relationship.

 Nonetheless, Rose was Ted Bundy’s first and only biological child — and her birth couldn’t have come at a more frenzied, media-heavy time in her father’s life.